-The court’s objective in deciding custody issues is to act in the best interest of the child.
-As mentioned by Colin, children are often not objective about what is in their best interest.
-While the court is interested in hearing all relevant facts regarding custody to determine what is best for the child—children are not allowed to choose where they will live after a divorce.
+While the court wants to hear all relevant facts that pertain to custody in order to determine what is truly best for the child—children are not allowed to choose where they live after a divorce.